-There are various reasons for manually updating your device, but some of the most common are that you don’t have a stable mobile or WiFi network, or you’ve rooted your device and aren’t receiving OTA updates anymore.
-In the case of devices like the Samsung Galaxy S5 which won't be getting an official Android Nougat update, you might even turn to custom ROMs like Lineage OS.
+There are various reasons for manually updating your device, but some of the most common are that you don’t have a stable mobile or Wi-Fi network, or you’ve rooted your device and aren’t receiving OTA updates anymore.
+In the case of devices like the Samsung Galaxy S5 which won't even be getting an official Android Nougat update, let alone Oreo, you might even turn to custom ROMs like Lineage OS.

 1. Locate a ROM